 March 2008: Gambia Residency

-Jill Sonke and Cindy Nelly lead a group of College of the Arts students (from the Arts in Health at UF student organization) and nurses to Gambia on two-week residency in the Gambia.
-The group brought 1,100 pounds of medical supplies and provided medical and arts in healthcare services at the Royal Victoria Teaching Hospital, Brikama Hospital, Kubuneh Health Center, and in rural villages and schools in the Gambia.
+Jill Sonke and Cindy Nelly lead a group of College of the Arts students (from the Arts in Health at UF student organization) and nurses to Gambia on two-week residency in the Gambia for cultural exchange activities with local artists and health/public health systems.

 March 2008: Florida Residency